pytorch/nestedtensor/README.md

 ## How does nestedtensor help here?

-NestedTensors are a generalization of torch Tensors which eases working with data of different sizes and length.
+NestedTensors are a generalization of torch Tensors which eases working with data of different shapes and lengths.
 In a nutshell, Tensors have scalar entries (e.g. floats) and NestedTensors have Tensor entries.
-However, note that a NestedTensor still is a Tensor.
+However, note that a NestedTensor is still a Tensor.
 That means it needs to have a single dimension, single dtype, single device and single layout.

- Tensor entry constraints
+ Tensor entry constraints:
  - Each Tensor constituent is of the dtype, layout and device of the containing NestedTensor.
  - The dimension of a constituent Tensor must be less than the dimension of the NestedTensor.
  - An empty NestedTensor is of dimension zero.

-## Protoype classification
+## Prototype classification

-The nestedtensor package is a protoype intended for early stage feedback and testing.
+The nestedtensor package is a prototype intended for early stage feedback and testing.
 It is on the road to a beta classification, but there is no definitive timeline yet.
-See [PyTorch feature classification](https://pytorch.org/docs/stable/index.html) for what prototype, beta and stale means, if you desire further detail.
+See [PyTorch feature classification](https://pytorch.org/docs/stable/index.html) for what prototype, beta and stale means.

 ## Supported platforms

-It is developed [against a fork](https://github.com/cpuhrsch/pytorchnestedtensor) of PyTorch to enable cutting-edge features such as improved performance or better torch.vmap integration.
+It is developed [against a fork](https://github.com/cpuhrsch/pytorchnestedtensor) of PyTorch to enable cutting-edge features such as improved performance or better `torch.vmap` integration.

-Developers wills thus need to build from source, but users can use the binary we will start shipping soon ([see the related issue](https://github.com/pytorch/nestedtensor/issues/262)).
+Developers will thus need to build from source, but users can use the binary we will start shipping soon ([see the related issue](https://github.com/pytorch/nestedtensor/issues/262)).

-If you want to use the binaries you need to run on Linux, use Python 3.8+ and have a CUDA GPU with CUDA11.
+If you want to use the binaries you need to run on Linux, use Python 3.8+ and have a CUDA-11 toolkit installed.

-If you want to build from source you can probably get it to work on many platforms, but supporting this won't take priority over development on the main platform.
+If you want to build from source you can probably get it to work on many platforms, but supporting other platforms won't take priority over Linux.
 We're happy to review community contributions that achieve this however.

 ## Dependencies